South Asia Collection

 The South Asia Collection supports the strengths of the South Asian Studies Council and the Himalaya Initiative, and collects most heavily in classical literature, modern history, political science, anthropology, art history, religious studies, forestry and environmental studies, statistics and census data (paper and electronic), and women’s studies and LGBTQ material.

 The South Asia Collection actively collects academic monographs, literature, serials, and art books.
 While DVDs and music recordings are purchased more actively from Afghanistan and Pakistan, they are usually only purchased on demand for the rest of South Asia.
-GIS data sets are purchased on an ad hoc basis, and usually in conjunction with other relevant collecting areas within the Center for Science and Social Science Information and the Map Collection.
+GIS data sets are purchased on an ad hoc basis, and usually in conjunction with other relevant collecting areas within Marx Science and Social Science Library and the Map Collection.